 As they planned their ascent, the team had a major new problem.
 Following the partition of India, the sherpas that traditionally helped move supplies to high camps were not allowed in Pakistan.
 The group decided they would take a lighter approach to the peak, carrying supplies themselves to high camps.
 This required numerous trips up and down the mountain to stock the various camps, which helped the team acclimate and gain familiarity with the route.
 By August 1st, they had reached camp VII near 7,800 meters.
 The entire 8-man team gathered there for their final push for the summit.
 This was when their good luck finally gave out.

 On August 2, as the team cast a secret ballot to decide who would make the first summit attempt, a severe storm set in.
-At first, the team wasn’t dispirited and set in to wait for better conditions.
+At first, the team wasn’t discouraged and set in to wait for better conditions.
 However, as the days passed and supplies began to dwindle, things became more serious.
 On August 7th, the weather improved slightly.
-However just as they began to consider an attempt, Art Gilkey collapsed in front of his tent.
-Houston quickly diagnosed him with a blood clot in his leg – a serious condition at sea level, and almost certainly fatal at 7,800 meters.
-The storm set back in, and the team chose to continue to wait for an opening to descend and get Art to safety.
+Just as they began to consider an attempt, Art Gilkey collapsed in front of his tent.
+Houston quickly diagnosed him with a blood clot in his leg – a serious condition at sea level and almost certainly fatal at 7,800 meters.
+The storm set back in, and the team waited for an opening to descend and get Art to safety.

 On August 10th, The Team Chose to Retreat.

-After three more days waiting for an opening in the weather, the team reached a breaking point.
+After three more days of waiting for an opening in the weather, the team reached a breaking point.
 Art was showing signs of pulmonary edema, and they knew he couldn’t last much longer.
 They decided to begin descending in the middle of the storm.
-They wrapped Art in makeshift stretcher using a sleeping bag and the shredded remains of a tent and starting to slowly lower him down back to Camp VII.
-The team was exhausted, frostbitten, traveling through a severe snowstorm.
-However there was never any discussion of abandoning Art.
-They had grown close throughout the expedition and were totally committed to the rescue.
+They wrapped Art in a makeshift stretcher using a sleeping bag and the shredded remains of a tent and began slowly lowering him down back to Camp VII.
+The team was exhausted, frostbitten and traveling through a severe snowstorm.
+However, there was never any discussion of abandoning Art.
+They had grown close throughout the expedition and were committed to the rescue.